Mary Esther, Florida: Libraries

-The idea of a public library was first proposed on February 4, 1974 to the then Mayor Tom Pryor.
+The idea of a public library was first proposed on February 4, 1974, to the then Mayor Tom Pryor.
 The library was first named the Mary Esther Community Library.
 It was run by volunteers and not tax supported.
 The original building was only 585 square feet, with annual fees ranging from $1.00 per person to $5.00 for a family.
 The building was later able to get an expansion to 810 square feet.
-The Mary Esther Community Library was then renamed in October of 1976 to the current name of the Mary Esther Public Library.
+The Mary Esther Community Library was then renamed in October 1976 to the current name of the Mary Esther Public Library.
 In 1988 when the space for the library was deemed too small, the Friends of the Library group created a petition for the citizens calling on the City Council to build a newer, bigger library.
-On February 6, 1989 the City Council approved the new site and size of the library.
-While the new library was being built the state of Florida also elected to give $175,000 dollars in matching funds to help with construction.
+On February 6, 1989, the City Council approved the new site and size of the library.
+While the new library was being built the state of Florida also elected to give $175,000 in matching funds to help with construction.
 Ground was broken on February 28, 1991, and the new Mary Esther Public Library opened to the public on March 9, 1992.
 Throughout the history of the Mary Esther Public Library there was talk of an Okaloosa County Library System, but it was repeatedly denied.
 The Okaloosa County Public Library Cooperative eventually formed in 1997 with Mary Esther as one of the member libraries.
 The library received its most recent renovation in 2004 after receiving a $350,000 grant, adding an additional 2,000 square feet.